MDPvis/MDPvis.github.io/README.md

         ]
     ]

-These data are two rollouts of two states each.
+These data are two trajectories of two states each.

 ## /optimize?QUERY

 MDPvis does not require you to integrate `/optimize` and `/state`, but it is very useful for exploring most problems.
-Here all the same parameters as are sent to `/rollouts` are sent to `/optimize`, but this query only returns an updated policy.
+Here all the same parameters as are sent to `/trajectories` are sent to `/optimize`, but this query only returns an updated policy.
 Here is a python example:

     return [
             {"Constant": 10},